 Copa Holdings, S.A. is a publicly traded foreign private issuer listed on the New York Stock Exchange under the ticker “CPA”.

-Our authorized capital stock consists of 80 million shares of common stock without par value, divided into Class A shares and Class B shares and Class C shares.
-As of December 31, 2019, we had 33,835,747 Class A shares issued, 31,337,856 Class A outstanding, 10,938,125 Class B shares issued and outstanding, and no Class C shares outstanding.
-Our Class A and Class B shares have the same economic rights and privileges, including tag along rights and the right to receive dividends.
+Our authorized capital stock consists of 80 million shares of common stock without par value, divided into Class A shares, Class B shares and Class C shares.
+As of December 31, 2021, we had 33,998,654 Class A shares issued and 30,995,120 Class A shares outstanding; 10,938,125 Class B shares issued and outstanding, and no Class C shares outstanding.
+Class A and Class B shares have the same economic rights and privileges, including the right to receive dividends.
 However, under the Panamanian Aviation Act, Panamanian nationals must exercise “effective control” over the operations of the airline and must maintain “substantial ownership.”
 The share ownership requirements and transfer restrictions contained in our Articles of Incorporation, as well as the dual-class structure of our voting capital stock are designed to ensure compliance with these ownership and control restrictions.
 For a summary of the material terms of Copa Holding’s capital stock and a brief summary of certain significant provisions of Copa Holding’s Articles of Incorporation please review our Description of Capital Stock.

 The NYSE requires that corporations with shares listed on the exchange comply with certain corporate governance standards.
 As a foreign private issuer, we are only required to comply with certain NYSE rules relating to audit committees and periodic certifications to the NYSE.
 The NYSE also requires that we provide a summary of the significant differences between our corporate governance practices and those that would apply to a U.S. domestic issuer.